OttoTonsorialist/pkmn_yellow_xp_router/README.md

 **NOTE:** Any time you pick from this dropdown, or type in the filter box, the event list will reset entirely, under the assumption you are starting a new route.
 Make sure your current route is saved first, if needed!

 Once you have selected a Solo Pokemon, select the Eevee-lution you are planning your rival to have from the final dropdown on the first row.
 This will populate the route with only the minimum battles required to beat the game, with the rival fights picked appropriately for the Eevee-lution you picked.
+Note that this dropdown is populated from normal routes that have been saved in a particular location ("raw_pkmn_data/min_battles", relative to main executable).
+So if you have a favorite route that you'd prefer to use as the default, save that route, copy the file into that folder, and restart the program.
+It will appear as a new option in the minimum battles dropdown.

 ### Checking important battles

 One thing that's very important in routing is making sure you have the appropriate level/stats before major battles.
 This can be easily checked by clicking on a particular Trainer Fight that is important.
 This will show you not only the stats of your pokemon going into that fight, but also the stats, level, and moveset of all enemy pokemon for that fight.
+Important battles are highlighted in gray.

 ### Mid-battle level ups

 On the list view, the second column, "LevelUpsInto" tells you which pokemon will be *entering* the battle for a given trainer fight, when a level up occurs.
-For example, against the Jolteon Rival in Silph Co., you might see the following value: "{#1 kadabra} after_final_pkmn".
+For example, against the Jolteon Rival in Silph Co., you might see the following value: "#1 kadabra, after_final_pkmn".
 This indicates that you level up twice.
 After you defeat Cloyster, the 3rd pokemon on his team, you level up, and the first (and only) Kadabra comes out.
 After you defeat Jolteon, you level up a second time at the end of the battle.

-If you were to level up against second Oddish from the Lass immediately prior to Bill's House, you would see "{#2 oddish}"
+If you were to level up against second Oddish from the Lass immediately prior to Bill's House, you would see "#2 oddish"

 ### Other columns